GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 🔥 **Tips:**

-As an API gateway can communicate with multiple services, we can also retrieve the credentials for all of them from the HTTP request:
+We can retrieve from headers the credentials for multiple services used in the API gateway:

 ```graphql
 query RetrieveServiceTokens {